charlie-rbchd/Nohmad/README.md

 Nohmad is a collection of virtual modules for VCV Rack.
 It is currently a work in progress, more modules will be added as time goes by.

 ### Noise (*WIP*)
 A noise generator based on the [Quantum Rainbow 2](http://www.steadystatefate.com/quantum-rainbow-2) eurorack module by Steady State Fate.
-As of now, the grey and blue outputs still need to be implemented but the other outputs should work properly.
+As of now, the grey output still need to be implemented but the other outputs should be fully functional.

 ![Nohmad Noise](/res/Noise.png?raw=true "Nohmad Noise")